 be willing to devote sufficient time and energy;

-have demonstrated high level of leadership and vision and the ability toarticulate a clear direction for an organization;
+have demonstrated high level of leadership and vision and the ability toarticulate a clear direction for an organisation;

-have relevant experience (In exceptional circumstances specialization /expertise in unrelated areas may also be considered);
+have relevant experience (in exceptional circumstances specialisation /expertise in unrelated areas may also be considered);

 2) The appointment shall be in compliance with the Board Diversity Policy of theCompany.